rayuduchara-2005/uae-resume/README.md

 I'm a **Digital Marketing and Technology Professional** with **5+ years of experience** driving measurable business growth through performance marketing, SEO, paid advertising, and scalable digital solutions.
 I combine deep expertise in **Google Ads, Meta Ads, and conversion optimization** with hands-on skills in **web development, mobile applications, and API integration**.

-Currently working as a **Digital Marketing & Technology Consultant** at **SMR Oneway**, I help startups and enterprise businesses generate qualified leads, improve online visibility, and deliver end-to-end digital solutions — from campaign strategy to platform deployment.
+Currently working as a **Digital Marketing & Technology Consultant** at **SMR Oneway**, I help startups and enterprise businesses generate qualified leads, improve online visibility, and deliver end-to-end digital solutions â€” from campaign strategy to platform deployment.

 **Open to opportunities in:** Dubai, Abu Dhabi, Saudi Arabia, Qatar, and India.